 - Mushrooms: button / cup /flat (cultivated), enoki (Cultivated), morel (wild), oyster (cultivated), pied bleu (cultivated), shitake (cultivated) – lots of different types with different flavours, bring out the earthy, nutty flavours in a risotto, Lentil and Mushroom Soup, or a simple stir fry

-- Rocket – growing like Billy-O at the moment, mustard hot, avocado and rocket salad is wonderful
+- Rocket – growing like Billy-O at the moment, mustard hot, avocado and rocket salad is wonderful as is Celeriac Caper and Rocket Salad

 - Shallots – little bulbs of flavour, sautéed shallots form the foundations for lots of dishes, try roasting whole for soup